astropy/reproject/docs/celestial.rst

 be specified either as a :class:`~astropy.wcs.WCS` or a :class:`~astropy.io.fits.Header` instance.
-If this is specified as a :class:`~astropy.wcs.WCS` instance, the ``shape_out`` argument to :func:`~reproject.reproject_interpolation` should also be specified, and be given the shape of the output image using the Numpy ``(ny, nx)`` convention (this is because :class:`~astropy.wcs.WCS`, unlike :class:`~astropy.io.fits.Header`, does not contain information about image
+If this is specified as a :class:`~astropy.wcs.WCS` instance, the ``shape_out`` argument to :func:`~reproject.reproject_interp` should also be specified, and be given the shape of the output image using the Numpy ``(ny, nx)`` convention (this is because :class:`~astropy.wcs.WCS`, unlike :class:`~astropy.io.fits.Header`, does not contain information about image